OpenTSDB/opentsdb.net/docs/3x/source/admin_guide/configuration/hbase.rst

 ===================
 .. index:: hbaseconfiguration

 HBase configurations for the ``net.opentsdb.storage.Tsdb1xHBaseFactory`` have the prefix ``tsd.storage.`` to be somewhat compatible with previous TSD configs.
 For plugins with an ID, the ID follows the prefix and comes before the suffix.
 E.g. if our plugin had an ID of ``DEN`` then the ZK quorum would be ``tsd.storage.DEN.zookeeper.quorum: zk1:281``.
-Configurations in the table do **not** have the prefixes, so make sure you use ``tsd.storage.`` before any config name.
+Configurations in the table do **not** have the prefixes (unless noted with an asterisk *), so make sure you use ``tsd.storage.`` before any config name.

 The most important settings are:
 * ``zookeeper.quorum`` - The set of Zookeeper hosts configured for HBase.